PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 #### Ideas
 - items that improve combat with types of weapons
-- items that improve stats against certain types of critters
+- items that improve stats against enemies with a certain alignment or race
 - items that improve abilities

 #### Samples